- Reasonable monthly cost

 - Analytics View: A handy view for understanding your team’s progress and efficiency, the analytics view allows you to see the number of current tasks, new tasks, tasks due today, etc, all superimposed on top of each other.
 I like being able to see all that information in one place: well done Wrike, for that.

 - Reports: Where other companies make you choose from a few pre-made reporting options, Wrike allows you to generate your own reports on any aspect of your projects and tasks.
 From one perspective, these reports are quite complicated and require a lot of knowledge to use most effectively.
 On the other hand, there is a lot of functionality packed into one place.
-Once you learn how to use it, the reporting feature could become a useful tool.
-Wrike has also recently made their reports interactive and shareable, adding another level of useful functionality to this feature.
+Once you learn how to use it, the reporting feature could become a useful tool, especially since it is available on mobile as well as desktop.
+Wrike has also made their reports interactive and shareable, adding another level of useful functionality to this feature.
 More importantly, though, you can now schedule your reports and set them to be recurring.

 - Custom Fields: Wrike allows you to add custom categories to your tasks, an ability that can be found in the Table view of the project page.
 Use this to add specificity to your projects: the more customized, the better.